Ashfield, New South Wales: Population growth

 In 1838, Elizabeth Underwood, then owner of Ashfield Park, subdivided part of her land to form the village of Ashfield between Liverpool Road and Alt Street.
-Part of the subdivision was the building of St John's Church in Alt Street in 1841.
-This is the oldest surviving building in Ashfield.
+Part of the subdivision was the building of St John's Church in Alt Street in 1841, now the suburb's oldest surviving building.
 By 1855, the village had about 70 houses and 200 residents.
 However, the opening of the Sydney-Parramatta railway line that year, with Ashfield as one of its six original stations, led to a population explosion.
 In 1872, there were enough residents for the area to be granted a municipal council.
 By 1890, the population had grown to 11,000.

 During this time, Ashfield was seen as a highly desirable location compared to the city, which had become crowded and pestilent.
 Many grand Victorian houses were built in the latter part of the 19th century.
 But by the time of World War I, the suburb had fallen out of favour and the rich residents had mostly headed for the North Shore.
 Many of the grand homes were knocked down in the 1920s and 1930s and replaced with small art deco blocks of flats or semi-detached houses.
 A few remain, however, and are listed in the Landmarks section.

 By the 1950s, the population of Ashfield had begun to fall, as it had in many surrounding suburbs, as people moved to newer houses on larger blocks of land on the urban fringe.
 The Council's response was to start approving large blocks of flats, many of which were built during the 1960s and 1970s but which also continue to be built today.
 There is, however, recognition of the area's heritage with many buildings in the suburb protected by heritage orders.

 Industrial history

 While never a noted industrial suburb, Ashfield has had a couple of significant industries.
 On Parramatta Road near Frederick Street was the Australian Six motor car factory which opened in 1920.
 The site later became an AWA factory producing radio valves and other components.
 The site has since been turned into a commercial and residential development.
 On the other side of Frederick Street was the Peek Freans biscuit factory, the tower of which was (and still is) a familiar site to passing motorists on Parramatta Road.
-However, this factory is also no longer industrial, serving today as a large Bunnings Warehouse.
+However, this factory is also no longer industrial, serving today as a large Bunnings warehouse.